Take photos in manual (Professional) mode on the moto z3 play

 To adjust the focus range:

-- Drag to , then slide from left (focus on foreground) to right (focus on background) to select focus range.
+2. Drag Image to Image, then slide from left (focus on foreground) to right (focus on background) to select focus range.

 Control for Light and Motion